Vanille-N/website/data/typ2html/_src/index.typ

 the feature is already very powerful (though not fully ergonomic yet), and a bigger obstacle to my development was simply knowing what to do with the few features available.
+This document should make it clear that the issue with Typst's HTML output currently is not what is *possible*, but what is *convenient*.

 This page is intended:
 - for current me, a playground where I can test in real time some features;